exlskills/devstack/README.md

 Stop the service via `docker-compose stop <service name>`, then remove the stopped container via `docker rm <container name>`

+## Building Devops Setup and Maintenance Tools Image

+To utilize tools available in this repository for general Devops operations, an image similar to the devstack `installer` can be built using `docker_images/devops_setup_maint_tools/Dockerfile` and deployed on a host with required access to the stack being managed
+The content of `docker_images/devops_setup_maint_tools/load-image-content.yml` can be adjusted to the specific needs

 ## License